Free Image Compressor - Compress to Any File Size

 Image Compression Guide

 Most image compressors give you a quality slider and leave you guessing whether the result will fit under your limit.
-This tool works differently: you tell it how many kilobytes you need, and it automatically finds the compression level that matches.
-Whether you need to submit a photo under 100 KB for a university application or keep a product image under 200 KB for an e-commerce platform, you get a one-click answer.
+This tool works differently: you tell it how many kilobytes you need, and it automatically finds the right compression level.
+Whether you need to reduce image file size for a university application, compress a photo for email, or keep a product image under 200 KB for an e-commerce platform, you get a one-click answer.

 Why Target Size Instead of a Quality Slider?